-This is very similar to what I saw when I visited Industrial Strength LLC Sharp Ass Needles, sem os cubos, followed by cleaning and chemical passivation.
+This is very similar to what I saw when I visited Industrial Strength LLC Sharp Ass Needles, without the hubs, followed by cleaning and chemical passivation.
 They are ready to be sterilized and used.

 We use 304 SST and keep on file for every lot of needles we make a passivation certificate.
 We also have an MSDS on our coating as well.